Febrero: Sneak Peek: Bouns Content :

 His yolia.

 A beat skipped in his heart, and then his stomach lurched nervously.
 Guilt.
 He almost felt guilty.
 Almost she didn’t know what the cost of saving her meant.
-His nostrils flared with the image of her battered form.
+His nostrils flared at the image of her battered form.
 He felt no remorse; their bond had been the only thing that kept her alive.
 Guilt could fuck itself.
-K’iche refused to continue on with that emotion.
+K’iche refused to continue with that emotion.
 He would tell her.
 He would, but… Febrero was hyperventilating.
 Something wasn’t right.
-He watched her rummaging through his orange wood cabinets until she found where he kept all the cups.
+He watched her rummage through his orange wood cabinets until she found where he kept all the cups.

 I’ll tell her when she’s ready.